kashyap09-01/Consigner-Ecocommerce/README.md

-Here is the README file for your project developed during the HackXcelerate 2024 hackathon:

----

 # Consigner: Eco-Commerce Optimization Tool

 This repository contains the source code for the Eco-Commerce Optimization Tool, developed during the HackXcelerate 2024 hackathon presented by Chaitanya Bharathi Institute of Technology in collaboration with Microsoft and ByteXL.
 The tool aims to help e-commerce platforms optimize their operations and logistics to reduce environmental impact without sacrificing customer satisfaction.